Director at Stanford University

 Simone Immler is Professor of Genetics and Reproduction at the University of East Anglia, UK.
 She was awarded both an European Research Council Starting Grant and an European Research Council Consolidator Grant and received a prestigious Wallenberg Academy Fellowship.
 Dr. Immler’s research focuses on the genetics and genomics of male reproduction and fertility and her lab works on zebrafish and humans.
 The main focus of her research lies on the mechanisms and processes occurring in germ cells particularly at the stages between meiosis and fertilisation and syngamy.
 She uses a wide range of tools including mathematical modelling, experimental manipulations and genomics to study the importance of selection on male gametes.
 Recent findings from her lab overturned the prevailing idea that the haploid sperm genome is transcriptionally silent by providing clear evidence of a link between sperm genotype and sperm phenotype as well as between sperm phenotype and offspring fitness.
 Dr. Immler earned her MSc from the University of Basel, Switzerland and her PhD from the University of Sheffield, UK.
 She spent time as a Research Fellow and Associate Professor at Uppsala University, Sweden before returning to the UK in 2017.

-Elinor Karlsson, PhD, is associate professor in Bioinformatics and Integrative Biology at the University of Massachusetts Medical School, and director of Vertebrate Genomics at the Broad Institute of MIT and Harvard.
-Her research combines new technology, community science and the power of evolution to investigate diseases and discover the origins of exceptional mammalian traits.
-Dr. Karlsson’s research includes Zoonomia (zoonomiaproject.org), an international effort to compare the genomes of over 240 mammals, from the African Yellow-spotted Rock Hyrax to the Woodland Dormouse, to identify critically important segments of DNA.
-In collaboration with Zoo New England, she is developing tools that uses genomics to tackle heritable diseases, like heart disease, common in some zoo populations.
-Dr. Karlsson has a special interest in dog genetics, and her international Darwin’s Ark project (DarwinsArk.org) invites all dog owners to enroll their dogs in an open data research project exploring the genetic basis of dog behavior, as well as diseases such as compulsive disorders, food allergies and cancer.
+Elinor Karlsson, PhD, is associate professor in Bioinformatics and Integrative Biology at the UMass Chan Medical School, and director of Vertebrate Genomics at the Broad Institute of MIT and Harvard.
+Her research combines new technology, community science and genomics to investigate diseases and discover the origins of exceptional mammalian traits.
+Dr. Karlsson’s research includes the Zoonomia project, an international effort to compare the genomes of over 240 mammals (from the African Yellow-spotted Rock Hyrax to the Woodland Dormouse), to identify segments of DNA that are important for survival and health.
+Dr. Karlsson has a special interest in dog genetics, and her international Darwin’s Ark project invites all dog owners to enroll their dogs in an open data research project exploring the genetic basis of behavior, as well as diseases such as cancer.

 Elinor received her B.A. in biochemistry/cell biology and her B.F.A.
 (Bachelor of Fine Arts) from Rice University, and earned her Ph.D. in bioinformatics from Boston University.
-She was a postdoctoral fellow with Pardis Sabeti at Harvard University before starting her research group at the University of Massachusetts Medical School in 2014.
+She was a postdoctoral fellow with Pardis Sabeti at Harvard University before starting her research group at UMass Chan in 2014.

 Dr. Trevor D Lawley